hurui79/webshot/puppeteer.api.md

   - `JSHeapUsedSize` <[number]> Used JavaScript heap size.
   - `JSHeapTotalSize` <[number]> Total JavaScript heap size.

-> **NOTE** All timestamps are in monotonic time: monotonically increasing time in seconds since an arbitrary point in the past.
+> **注意** All timestamps are in monotonic time: monotonically increasing time in seconds since an arbitrary point in the past.

 #### page.mouse